fybrik/dremio-module/README.md

 ```bash
 while [[ $(kubectl get fybrikapplication my-notebook -n default -o 'jsonpath={.status.ready}') != "true" ]]; do echo "waiting for FybrikApplication" && sleep 5; done
 ```
-There should be four running pods in `fybrik-blueprints` namespace.

 Wait For the pod `my-notebook-default-dremio-module-xxxx` to be completed.
 This pod runs a python code that registers the asset in dremio and applies the policy to create a virtual dataset.
 The user can use the following credentials to connect to Dremio:

     "name": "newUser",